polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/05-add-storage-items.md

 >;
 ```

-1. Verify that your program compiles by running the following command:
+After you've added the storage items, verify that your program compiles by running the following command:

    ```bash
    cargo build --package collectibles